Fun at home activity

-Inspired by board games in the Museum's collection and the exhibition, Glorious Days: Australia 1913
+This activity was inspired by the board games in the Museum's collection and the exhibition, Glorious Days: Australia 1913.

 Children in the October 2013 Discovery Space at the National Museum made their own board games about different themes of Australia in 2013.
 You might like to make your own board game at home.

 The National Museum of Australia has many board games in its collection.
 Some are 100 years old!
 The two games pictured above are part of the Glorious Days: Australia 1913 exhibition and were produced to celebrate exciting events of the time – the arrival of the Australian naval fleet and the exploration of Antarctica.
 Board games often reflect events or trends in society.
 These games were popular as family entertainment in 1913, when there was no television or computer games.